bwoody3142/FullCourtAnalytics/First Iteration Documentation/Development.md

 ### Testing and Running
 * Using the terminal on your computer, use the `cd` command to navigate where you cloned the repository to on your computer.
-* After locating the folder named "FullCourtAnalyticsSrc", then use the `cd fca` command to view the fca folder.
+* After locating the folder named "FullCourtAnalyticsSrc", then use the `cd fca` command because the Dockerfile is located in the fca folder.
 * Then, use the command `docker build -t fca .`
 * After it is finished building, use the command `docker run -p 3000:3000 -d fca`
 * Then, go to your browser (Google Chrome, FireFox, or Microsoft Edge), type in `localhost:3000` in the search bar.